furas/python-examples/kivy/grid-inside-grid/README.md

 ## 1. GridLayout as main widget.

-- it uses all windows
+- it uses all window
 - it resizes when window change size
 - it can't change `width`, `height` and `position`